 The following are methods of preserving and decontaminating milk, again with associated controversy.
 Why does milk have to be so damn complicated?

-UHT stands for Ultra Heat Treatment and involves heating the milk to a very high temperature, around 135 degrees celcius, for only a few seconds.
+UHT stands for Ultra Heat Treatment and involves heating the milk to a very high temperature, around 135 degrees celsius, for only a few seconds.
 This kills bacterial spores in the milk, thus preserving it for a considerable period of time, providing a shelf life of up to 6 months, unrefrigerated.
-That’s particularly useful for reducing refrigerated transport costs, and associated effects on the environment in warmer countries like Spain.
+That’s particularly useful for reducing refrigerated transport costs and associated effects on the environment in warmer countries like Spain.
 There are however disadvantages to UHT, like heating it to this extent destroys certain beneficial nutrients, such as folate, vitamin B12, vitamin C and thiamin.
 Additionally, the flavour and smell is affected.
-UHT is technically a type of pasteurization, but milk normally referred to as “pasteurized” undergoes a procedure called HTST (High-Temperature, Short-Time) treatment
+UHT is technically a type of pasteurisation, but milk normally referred to as ‘pasteurised’ undergoes a procedure called HTST (High-Temperature, Short-Time) treatment

-Another than affecting the nutrient status of milk, another downside with the pasteurization process and dairy in general, i.e. heat treatment for preservation, is that when the carbohydrates in milk react with proteins at the higher temperatures involved, we’re unsure if small amounts of toxic products are formed.
-If they are, we’re again unsure of their impact upon health.
-Granted it is unlikely that they are greatly pernicious, as we’ve all been drinking huge quantities of pasteurized milk for a number of decades now.
-However the case remains that they may adversely affect our health in some undetermined way.
+Other than affecting the nutrient status of milk, another downside to heat treatment is that when the carbohydrates in milk react with the proteins at high temperatures, small amounts of toxic compounds may be formed.
+The resulting impact on your health in uncertain.
+Granted it is unlikely that they are acutely pernicious, as us Westerners have been drinking huge quantities of pasteurised milk for a number of decades now.
+However the case remains that they may adversely affect our health in more undetermined ways.
 The point is we can’t know without the relevant studies, so it’s best to avoid pasteurised milk if you can, opting instead for high-quality, local, raw milk.

-Nutritionally, raw milk is probably the best.
-The significant disadvantage is the potential of contamination from dangerous bacteria, leading to raw milk being illegal in some US states.
+There’s no doubt: nutritionally, raw milk is best.
+The disadvantage is potential contamination from dangerous bacteria, leading to the product’s illegality in some US states.
 Raw milk is legal in the UK, but its sale and quality are tightly regulated, such that consumers can only purchase it from the farm’s gates, and health warnings must be displayed on packaging.
-Regarding the benefits of raw milk, Dr.Mercola has this to say in his article The Real Reasons Why Raw Milk is Becoming More Popular:
+Regarding the benefits of raw milk, Dr.Mercola has this to say in his article: The Real Reasons Why Raw Milk is Becoming More Popular:

-“While it is certainly possible to become sick from drinking contaminated raw milk, it is also possible to become sick from almost any food source.
-But it seems that raw milk has been unfairly singled out as a risk, when only a very small risk exists… Raw milk is an outstanding source of nutrients including beneficial bacteria such as lactobacillus acidophilus, vitamins and enzymes, and it is, in my estimation, the finest source of calcium available…People who have been allergic to pasteurized milk for many years can typically tolerate and even thrive on raw milk.”
+‘While it is certainly possible to become sick from drinking contaminated raw milk, it is also possible to become sick from almost any food source.
+But it seems that raw milk has been unfairly singled out as a risk, when only a very small risk exists… Raw milk is an outstanding source of nutrients including beneficial bacteria such as lactobacillus acidophilus, vitamins and enzymes, and it is, in my estimation, the finest source of calcium available…People who have been allergic to pasteurised milk for many years can typically tolerate and even thrive on raw milk.’

 Dr. Frank Lipman of the Eleven Eleven Welness Center in New York also anecdotally claims that raw milk is less allergenic than the processed variety.

-So raw milk might have a stronger nutritional profile than the pasteurized variety, but raw requires the milking farm to be immaculately clean which is a difficult task on an industrial level.
-As a result, local raw milk from a small, well-managed farm is probably worth trying, but buy industrially produced raw milk could prove more risky.
-If you were to try raw milk, drink it as freshly as possible, because raw milk spoils significantly more easily, even at cold temperatures. *Disclaimer: purchase and drink raw milk at your own risk!
+So raw milk might have a stronger nutritional profile than the pasteurised variety, but raw requires the milking farm to be immaculately clean which is a difficult task on an industrial level.
+As a result, local raw milk from a small, well-managed farm is worth trying, industrial raw milk could be risky.
+Finally, if you opt for raw, drink it as freshly as possible, because it spoils significantly more easily, even at cold temperatures.

 GRASS FED VS. GRAIN FED